Frankz55/RAREdar/README.md

 # TODOs

 - update this README with brief instructions about how to run.
 Rename the screenshots and include them in the README.
-- Create directories to organize your files: output/ input/ src/
+- Create directories to organize your files: output/ input/ src/ [Done]
 - Merge this branch into `main` when you're done.
 [Done]

 Comments/questions for `RAREdar.py`: